kieranknowles1/vulcanite/docs/readme.md

 Whatever this template is about, it is documented here.

+## CMake Options

+- `VN_LOGALLOCATIONS`: Enable verbose logging of Vulkan memory allocations.
+  Leaks are always logged, regardless of this setting.

 ## The Unconventional

 This engine does a few things the unconventional/weird/modern/"mathematics is